top of page

 ABOUT

-Lydia is literary assistant at the Finborough, responsible for organising the theatre's attendance at all new work invitations across the UK.
+Lydia was literary assistant at the Finborough for the last three years, responsible for organising the theatre's attendance at all new work invitations across the UK.
 She is script reader for the Park, and runs her own script-reading service.

 Her love for working with actors has also led her to freelance as a casting assistant for the last five years, working across film and TV.
 She recently spent two months in Mexico & Dubai, working on a new televisions series as assistant to the directors.